-In the late 1990’s Pleasant Grove experienced another period of growth which led to plans to again re-build.
-The existing location and space available would not allow for future growth.
+In the late 1990’s Pleasant Grove experienced another period of growth which led to plans to again rebuild.
+This location and space available would not allow for future growth.

 We had our first service in the current sanctuary and educational facility on December 16, 2001, and it was dedicated on June 2, 202, on the 144th anniversary of the establishment of Pleasant Grove Baptist Church.

 In mid-2005 we began futher construction on the second floor.
 Phase 1 was completed early in 2006 and our Fellowship Hall was dedicated June of 2007.